-This creditor applies to the county court for a bailiff to collect the debt.
+A creditor can apply to the county court for a bailiff to collect the debt.
 If the court grants permission, it will issue a Warrant of Execution.

 This gives the bailiff the power to visit your home or business to collect the money you owe, or to seize goods that could be sold to repay the debt.

-You can ask the court to suspend the Warrant and let you pay back the money at an affordable rate.
-Get help from a debt adviser to do this.
+You can ask the court to suspend the warrant and let you pay back the money at an affordable rate.
+Get help from a free debt advisor to do this.

 How a CCJ affects your credit record

-Unless you pay off a CCJ in full within 30 days of receiving the judgment, it will be entered on your credit record at the Register of Judgments, Orders and Fines will remain there for six years.
+Unless you pay off a CCJ in full within 30 days of receiving the judgment, it will be entered on your credit record at the Register of Judgments, Orders and Fines.
+It’ll remain there for six years.

 How to avoid receiving a CCJ

 Make your loan repayments on time and pay off your debts early if you can.
-This shows lenders that you are a sensible borrower.
+This shows lenders that you’re a sensible borrower.

 If you’re using savings to pay off debts, make sure you keep enough cash in an easy access savings account for emergencies.